 The petition created by the Zoo hopes to leverage this popularity by convincing Unicode, the nonprofit that regulates the universal coding for emojis, that there is a sufficient demand for a manatee emoji.
 The goal of the petition is to gain 25,000 signatures.
 For more information on the petition and to sign it, click here.

 “As an organization dedicated to manatee conservation, we are also charged with communicating the importance of this species to the rest of the world,” said Dr. Larry Killmar, Chief Zoological Officer, Senior Vice President, and Zoo Director.
 “If we are successful, a manatee emoji could exist on every smartphone in the U.S. We can’t think of a better way to connect with new audiences and spread affinity for manatees to the public.”

 Tampa’s Lowry Park Zoo participates in a number of manatee rescues, rehabilitation and relocations.
 To date, the Zoo has cared for more than 400 wild manatees, treating illness and injuries related to boat strikes, cold stress, entanglement and red tide exposure.
-Much of this care occurs on-site at the Zoo’s David A. Straz Jr. Manatee Hospital, the only critical care hospital for manatees in the country.
+Much of this care occurs on-site at the Zoo’s David A. Straz, Jr. Manatee Critical Care Center, the only critical care hospital for manatees in the country.